 Rates and fees vary by mortgage lender, so getting multiple quotes is critical if you want the lowest costs.
 According to Phil Shoemaker, president of originations at Home Point Financial, working with a local mortgage broker may be your best option here.

 “They have their finger on the pulse of your respective market and can shop amongst many different lenders to find the best price, lender and loan product for you,” says Shoemaker.
 They’ll also know about any state or city-specific assistance programs you might be eligible for, he says.

 When shopping around, make sure to consider several types of lenders, including banks, online lenders and credit unions—especially local ones.
 Many local institutions will offer perks and discounts if you’re willing to move your checking or savings accounts there.

 6. Lock your rate—and make sure your lender can close in that timeframe.

 Once you’ve compared your options, you’ll want to think about locking your rate to ensure it can’t increase before you close on your loan.

 Be careful, though; for rate locks to work, you’ll need to be sure the lender can close on your loan within the lock period.
-These usually last for 30 to 60 days.
+Most lenders offer 30- to 60-day rate locks, but some can offer terms as long as 90 days.